rouzzo/Movie-Sentiment-Analysis/README.md

 # Movie-Sentiment-Analysis
 Movie Sentiment Analysis using two different approach with the same data-set.
+The two approaches are: Rule based Sentiment Analysis
+                        Naive Bayes Sentiment Analysis

-Also, comparing the accuracy in both the methods.
+Also comparing the accuracy in both the methods.